syedbilalalam1/Tweety/README.md

-# PersonalTweety - AI-Powered Twitter Bot Dashboard
+# Tweety - AI-Powered Twitter Bot Dashboard

 PersonalTweety is an advanced Twitter bot that automatically generates and posts engaging content about backend development, programming tips, and trending topics.
 It features a secure dashboard for monitoring and controlling tweet generation.